Access Control19 min read

 • Separate monitoring and logging: OT remote access logs processed independently and reviewed by OT-aware security staff

 The rationale for separation is direct: the Colonial Pipeline attack compromised corporate VPN credentials and gained access to a VPN gateway that was shared between corporate and OT connectivity.
 If OT remote access had been on completely separate infrastructure with separate credentials, the compromise of corporate VPN credentials would not have provided any path to OT systems.
+Separation is not architectural elegance -- it is a concrete barrier against the most common attack pattern we see.

 Principle 2: The Jump Server as the Single Entry Point